Adhesive Bonds and Failures: What’s Going On?

-We use adhesives to form airtight and watertight enclosures.
-It is essential that the adhesive bonds are strong and lasting....
-50 years, 100 years, and longer.
+Adhesives are foundational to airtight and watertight enclosures.
+It is essential that the adhesives we use bond for as much as 50 years, 100 years, or longer.
 How do we know when we have the right kind of adhesion?
 What are the different ways a tape's adhesion will be able to provide us with long-term performance?
-To understand we first have to know how tapes adhere and what kind of failures can occur.
+To understand we first need to know the science behind how tapes adhere and therefore what kind of failures can occur.

 There are two forces at play in adhesive bonding: adhesion and cohesion - each also, at the molecular level, described as Van der Waals force.

 |Adhesion is the tendency of dissimilar particles or surfaces to cling to one another.
 With Pro Clima SOLID acrylic adhesive tapes, the adhesion is pressure activated, the adhesive is "wetted" providing "the flow" to form strong clinging at the molecular level -not dissimilar to what we see in nature with geckos.
 In taped connections the adhesive bond occurs at the backing of the tape as well as to the substrate.
 What the adhesive is adhering to is critically important.||Cohesive force is the action or chemical property of molecules resisting separation, being mutually (intermolecular) attractive - like water forming in droplets.
 The chemical property of the Pro Clima SOLID acrylic forms a very strong bond between the adhesive molecules within itself - preventing creep (more on this later).|

 The substrate is weaker than the forces transferred to it by adhesive and cohesive bonds.
 The material breaks apart and the substrate is separated into pieces.

 Shown below is Pro Clima TESCON VANA tape on the right, which adhesion is so strong (and water resistant) that the substrate is forced to failure.